koithos/kimspect/README.md

 ### Steps

 - Run `bash scripts/cargo_release.sh <VERSION>` to update the version in the `cargo.toml` file
-- Once that is done, push the code to main, and a release workflow will get triggered which would build multi platform binaries and distribute them via multiple channels.
+- Once that is done, push the code to main, and a release workflow will get triggered which would build multi platform binaries and distribute them via multiple channels.g

 ## License